Atlantic General Hospital / Health System

 3. HOW WE MAY USE AND DISCLOSE MEDICAL INFORMATION ABOUT YOU

 The following categories describe different ways that we use and/or disclose medical information.
-For each category of uses or disclosures, we will explain using examples.
+For each category, we will explain using examples.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose information will fall within one of these categories.

-Hospital Directory.
-We may include certain limited information about you in the Hospital's computer directory while you are a patient at the hospital.
+- Hospital Directory.
+We may include certain limited information about you in the Hospital’s computer directory while you are a patient at the hospital.
 This information may include your name, location in the hospital, your general condition (e.g., fair, stable, etc.) and your religious affiliation.
 Except for your religious affiliation, this information may be released to people who ask for you by name.
 Your religious affiliation may be given to a member of the clergy, such as a priest or rabbi, even if they do not ask for you by name.
 This is so your family, friends, and clergy can visit you in the hospital and generally know how you are doing.
-If you do not want to be listed in the Hospital Directory while you are a patient, you must contact the Registration Department of Atlantic General Hospital.
+If you do not want to be listed in the Hospital Directory while you are a patient, you must contact our Registration Department at : 410-641-9200 or 410-641-1100

 4. SPECIAL SITUATIONS IN WHICH WE MAY USE AND DISCLOSE MEDICAL INFORMATION